konraifen88/devBox/README.md

 All init scripts for the Oracle DB can be found inside the /init/oracle/ directory.

-This is the "normal" version of this repo.
-This can be used without proxies set or with proxies set like:

-    <proxy>:<port>

-    or

-    <username>:<password>@<proxy>:<port>

-If you are using cntlm to config your proxy, please chekout branch: cntlm_config

 ## Needed Software

 * Oracle VM Virtualbox 5.1.8 - [download](http://download.virtualbox.org/virtualbox/5.1.8/VirtualBox-5.1.8-111374-Win.exe)